Project Settings for Data Collection

 Survey Types

 Before opening a new survey, the real-time processing flow should be configured as described in section 4 – Configuring the Real-Time Flow.
 Once the real-time flow is configured, click the OPEN button to open a new survey.
-Type in any relevant comments, and select either a P (production), IVS, TEST, or CALIB (calibration) survey type:
+Type in any relevant comments, and select either a P (production), IVS, TEST, or FT (Function Test) survey type:

-P: Production {#ProductionSurveys} Surveys: All dig/no dig decisions are made from the inversion results of P surveys.
+1. P: Production Surveys: All dig/no dig decisions are made from the inversion results of P surveys.
 A P survey can only be collected using a BTField project that is registered by Black Tusk Geophysics.
-Also note that the Master survey for a site can consist only of P Surveys.
+Also note that the Master survey for a site can consist only of P surveys.

-TEST: Test Surveys: {#TestSurveys} A TEST survey is typically used during project development, before the project is registered by Black Tusk Geophysics.
+4. TEST: Test Surveys: A TEST survey is typically used during project development, before the project is registered by Black Tusk Geophysics.

-CALIB: {#CalibrationSurveys} Sensor Calibration Surveys.
-When opened, the CALIB survey will instruct the user to first collect a background measurement, then ask them to move the test item from sensor to sensor while collecting data using the Start/Stop line button as shown here:
+5. FT: Function Test (FT) surveys are used to check the repeatability of the EM sesnors by comparing them to a reference FT.
+When opened, the FT survey will instruct the user to first collect a background measurement, then ask them to move the test item from sensor to sensor while collecting data using the Start/Stop line button as shown here:

-Any CALIB survey can be set as the Calibration Reference as shown on the left.
-Once the calibration reference survey is set, other CALIB surveys can be compared to it by selecting View Calibration Results as shown on the right:
+Once the reference FT survey is set, other FT surveys can be compared to it by selecting Compare with Ref as shown here:

-Here is an example of the sensor calibration results for a 5 Tx, 11 Rx system.
+Here is an example of the Function Test results for a 3 Tx, 6 Rx system.
 Any combination of Tx and Rx components can be viewed.
-The calibration reference responses are shown with a dashed line, while the responses being tested are shown with a solid line:
+The FT reference responses are shown with a dashed line, while the responses being tested are shown with a solid line:

 Once data is streaming, click the Start button to begin data collection along the first vehicle line.
 The real-time grid will appear as shown below, indicating that data is being collected and saved to disk.
 The small round, red circles indicate the sensor positions on the platform.
 At any time, the user can switch between a vehicle-centric view and geographic view using the Nav checkbox on the top right side of the Gridded View.
 The user can also use the Trk button to switch between tracking mode and analysis mode if they wish to inspect or invert an area while the data collection is still active.